 We held one in-person and two virtual public hearings during the draft EIS comment period in 2022.

 We considered all public comments received, and some led to minor changes in the final EIS.

 Federal environmental review process

 This project is also being reviewed for environmental impacts through the federal National Environmental Policy Act (NEPA) process.
-To review the federal environmental review documents, visit its document library.
+To review the federal environmental review documents, visit the Federal Energy Regulatory Commission's document library.